Online Programs on Zoom

 What if I have to cancel a tour?

-You can cancel a tour 3 ways.
+Contact us to cancel your tour tickets.
 Sometimes you are charged a fee and not every part of a tour is refundable.

 Are there any cancellation fees?